 The HIPAA Security Rule includes addressable implementation specifications for the encryption of PHI in transmission (“in-transit”) and in storage (“at-rest”).
 Paubox encrypts PHI in accordance with guidance from the Secretary of Health and Human Services (HHS), ” Guidance to Render Unsecured Protected Health Information Unusable, Unreadable, or Indecipherable to Unauthorized Individuals.“

 All Paubox network traffic, whether it contains PHI or not, is encrypted using industry-standard transport encryption (TLS).
 Transport Layer Security (TLS) is a protocol that ensures privacy between communicating applications and their users on the Internet.
-When a server and client communicate, TLS ensures that no third party may eavesdrop or tamper with any message.
+When a server and client communicate, TLS 1.2 and 1.3 protocols ensure that no third party may eavesdrop or tamper with any message.
 TLS is the successor to the Secure Sockets Layer (SSL).
-SSLv2 and SSLv3 are no longer considered secure protocols and thus are not used or supported by Paubox.
+SSLv2, SSLv3, TLS 1.0, and TLS 1.1 are no longer considered secure protocols and thus are not used or supported by Paubox.

 Paubox implements a set of network security features that are well aligned for HIPAA compliance.
 Features such as stateless network access control lists and dynamic reassignment of Paubox instances into stateful security groups provide flexibility in protecting Paubox from unauthorized network access.
 Paubox Flow Logs provide an audit trail of accepted and rejected connections to instances processing, transmitting or storing PHI.